MultiSafepay/docs/content/payment-methods/billing-suite/pay-after-delivery/how-does-pay-after-delivery-work.md

 * When no action is being taken within 90 days of receiving a Pay After Delivery order, the transaction will expire

-* When a Pay After Delivery transaction has the order status _shipped_, there will be no time limit on refunding the transaction
+* When a Pay After Delivery transaction has the order status _shipped_, there will be no time limit on refunding the transaction.

-* Pay After Delivery transactions are processed in [Euros (EUR)](/faq/general/which-currencies-are-supported-by-multisafepay/)
+* Pay After Delivery transactions are processed in [Euros (EUR)](/faq/general/which-currencies-are-supported-by-multisafepay/).

 * Currently, Pay After Delivery is only offered in the Netherlands